 1: The Content Provider creates the File Delivery Service and Session using xMB procedures.

-2: As result of the Service and Session provisioning procedure, the Content Provider gets the service identification information, which needs to be used by the App to request the reception activation from the MBMS Client.
+2: As result of the Service and Session provisioning procedure, the Content Provider gets the service identification information (e.g. ServiceId), which needs to be used by the App to request the reception activation from the MBMS Client.

 3: When a File Schedule should be inserted into service announcement, the content provider provides the full file list well in advance.
 The BM-SC determines the file sizes and creates the resulting file schedule entry.

 4: The MBMS client receives the service access information via SACH.

+5: When the App is interested in the service, the App requests the MBMS client to activate reception using the appropriate MBMS Client API call.
+The App uses the ServiceId as identification for the interested service.

-At scheduled DASH Session start time.
+At scheduled File Delivery Session start time.

-5: When not all file URLs to be sent during the file delivery session are provided, the Content Provider updates the File List and adds additional file entries.
+6: When not all file URLs to be sent during the file delivery session are provided, the Content Provider updates the File List and adds additional file entries.